jpyorre/URLAnalysis_at_Scale/README.md

 lines = contents.decode("utf-8").split('\n')    # this line takes the csv and puts each line into a list raw_urls = collect_urls.get_urls(lines) # send the list to the collect_urls function
 ```
-Modify the `collect_urls` function to read your data correctly:
+You can then modify the `collect_urls` function to read your data correctly.

 ## Setup: